PalladiumCo1n/palladiumco1n.github.io/index.md

 - Download `executables.zip` from the link above
 - Extract all files into a directory of your choosing
 - Run `daemon.exe` and allow it to sync with the network **WARNING: This may take server hours!**
 - Enter `start_mining "address" "threads"` where "address" is your wallet address and "threads" is the number of threads to use to mine!
-(Higher the number means more resources are dedicated to mining) **Note: do not include quotation marks!!!**
+(Higher the number means more resources dedicated to mining) **Note: do not include quotation marks!!!**

 To stop mining, enter `stop_mining`
 To close the daemon, enter `exit`